QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/dns.md

 ⚠️ On Misconfigured DNS servers <small>(no authentication/no list of trusted hosts/no RNDC Key)</small>, we may be able to query the whole zone file.
 </div><div>

 You can try it [online](https://hackertarget.com/zone-transfer/) or with [zonetransfer.me](https://digi.ninja/projects/zonetransferme.php).
 We usually find a lot of domains during [enumeration](#enumeration).
 We may then try AXFR on each.
-I encountered one scenario in which the subdomain wasn't returning any records, which fooled every tool, while it was vulnerable to AXFR.

 ```ps
 # select the domain that you want to "fetch"